RizzlerGod102/FLAPPY-BIRD-CLONE/README.md

 Try to beat your high score!

-📥 Downloading the Game
+📥 Downloading the Game as ZIP file
-How to Download as ZIP file?

 Click the green Code button.